-This letter is from a mom in Spain who has toilet training troubles with her two year old and asks what to do with her son who won’t ask to use the potty on his own.
+This letter is from a mom in Spain who is having toilet training troubles with her two-year-old and asks what to do with her son, who won’t ask to use the potty on his own.

-I’ve been on the road to potty training my 34 month old and it’s taking a while so I have decided to use a chart and see if that helps, at home at least.
-We live in Spain and here they start pre-school in the year that they turn 3, so my little one started ‘big school’ last week having gone up from the local nursery where he has been since 15 months.
-He’s almost three so he is really one of the very youngest.
+I’ve been on the road to potty training my 34-month-old, and it’s taking a while, so I have decided to use a chart and see if that helps, at least at home.
+We live in Spain, and here they start preschool in the year that they turn 3, so my little one started “big school” last week, having gone up from the local nursery, where he has been since 15 months.
+He’s almost three, so he is really one of the very youngest.

 Potty training issues often de facto become control issues and that’s because potty training coincides with the period that a child is beginning a drive for independence.
 Let’s remember though that we’re talking about minor and transitory independence, the kind of ‘let me show you mommy I can get my boots on” kind of independence.
 Many people mistake this as a drive for real independence and think that they ought to give their two year or three year old lots of choice in determining how their lives go.
 See my article on should you give toddlers choices here for more info.

-It sounds to me that your little boy has decided to see how much impact he can have and he’s beginning to test it out (by saying no and not going when the potty is available).
-I don’t know your family so I’m going to suggest a path of action here and you can see what and how it applies to you.
-My suggestion is this, If you try and have a battle with him you will fail because his body is in control, so it’s important to see in light of what I’ve said above how you’re doing on other fronts.
+It sounds to me like your little boy has decided to see how much impact he can have, and he’s beginning to test it out (by saying no and not going when the potty is available).
+I don’t know your family, so I’m going to suggest a course of action here, and you can see what it is and how it applies to you.
+My suggestion is this: If you try and have a battle with him, you will fail because his body is in control, so it’s important to see, in light of what I’ve said above, how you’re doing on other fronts.
 Does he go to bed when asked?
 Does he eat normally or refuse to eat a number of foods?
-Are you offering too many choices etc?
-Try and look at the rest of your life and your interactions with him and see who is running the ship.
-If he’s running you more that you running him, then you need to get that sorted first and leave the potty thing on the back burner because it’s that which will determine his potty success and it would be that which is causing his potty reticence.
+Are you offering too many choices, etc.?
+Examine the rest of your life and your interactions with him to determine who is in charge.
+If he’s running you more than you are running him, then you need to get that sorted first and leave the potty thing on the back burner because that’s what will determine his potty success, and that’s what is causing his potty reticence.

-If that’s not the case and you’re firmly Captain of your own family ship and you don’t have to look at any other area, then all I can suggest is you take off the pressure.
+If that’s not the case and you’re firmly captaining your own family ship and you don’t have to look at any other area, then all I can suggest is that you take off the pressure.
 You’d want to do that anyway.
-I still think he’s very young to get too excited about his recalcitrance at this point.
-It’s still perfectly within the bounds of reasonable as he has to want to go.
+I still think he’s too young to get too excited about his recalcitrance at this point.
+It’s still perfectly within the bounds of reasonable, as he has to want to go.

-I would resist being in too much of a hurry but if things don’t change over the longer term here’s something you can do.
-The way to move forward as he gets older is to make it more pleasurable to wear pants than it is to wear nappies and more fun.
-That means letting him have some nice underwear but if he makes a mess, make no comment, clean it up and then stick him in a nappy when at home, especially now that it’s cooler.
-Tell him you’re happy to take him home from nursery if he makes a mess but then ooops, he misses some nursery and it’s so much fun!
+I would resist being in too much of a hurry, but if things don’t change over the longer term, here’s something you can do.
+The best way to proceed as he grows older is to make wearing pants more pleasurable and enjoyable than wearing nappies.
+That means letting him have some nice underwear, but if he makes a mess, make no comment, clean it up, and then stick him in a nappy when at home, especially now that it’s cooler.
+Tell him you’re happy to take him home from nursery if he makes a mess, but then, ooops, he misses some nursery, and that’s so much fun!

-Emphasize all the things he’s missed but in a nonchalant way ie. don’t make a big deal of it.
-Take a little longer than you need changing him so he does miss some or perhaps all of nursery a few times.
+Emphasize all the things he’s missed, but in a nonchalant way, i.e., don’t make a big deal of it.
+Take a little longer than necessary to change him, so he misses some or all of nursery a few times.
 At the same time, don’t pay much attention to him when he comes home for a nappy change.
 Be entirely boring!
-You want him to realize that staying at nursery is more fun and missing it because he has to have his nappy changed is not worth his time.
+You want him to understand that staying at the nursery is more enjoyable and that missing it because he needs his nappy changed is not worth his time.
 Only experience will teach him that.